VictorKaraboychev/hybrid-controller-tuner/README.md

 - `bound_mag`: Magnitude bound for parameter search range (default: 2.0)
 - `random_state`: Random seed for reproducibility (null = random)

+**Note on Early Stopping:** The optimizer uses a convergence tolerance (`tol=0.001`) that may cause it to stop before reaching `maxiter` if the relative improvement in the best solution falls below 0.1% between iterations.
+This is normal behavior and indicates the optimizer has converged to a local minimum.
+If you want to force the optimizer to run for the full `maxiter` iterations, you can modify the `tol` parameter in the code (setting `tol=0` disables early stopping).

 **Controller Structure:**

 - `num_order`: Numerator order (degree) for fixed-order tuning.
 Controller numerator has `num_order + 1` coefficients